jon-harper/OmniBox/docs/tour.md

 The Base is a cover and mount for the power supply, as well as a foundation for the Main Body.

 The Base can be printed in a 36mm or 42mm deep version--this number refers to the depth availabe for the PSU.
 The Base is typically printed with a cutout for an IEC power inlet.
-It can also be printed with one of two power switch options.
+It can also be printed with one of several power switch options.

 [:octicons-checklist-24: Bases][base]{.md-button}